 Russian Nikolai Glushkov's Death In London Was A Murder, Police Say

-The death of Nikolay Gushkov, the 68-year-old Russian businessman whose body was found in his London home on Monday, is being investigated as a murder.
+The death of Nikolay Glushkov, the 68-year-old Russian businessman whose body was found in his London home on Monday, is being investigated as a murder.
 The cause of death was "compression to the neck," police say.

-Gushkov was a former close associate of oligarch Boris Berezovsky, a flamboyant tycoon who had backed Russia's President Vladimir Putin early in the president's political career — but who had become a vocal critic before living in self-imposed exile.
+Glushkov was a former close associate of oligarch Boris Berezovsky, a flamboyant tycoon who had backed Russia's President Vladimir Putin early in the president's political career — but who had become a vocal critic before living in self-imposed exile.
 Berezovsky, who was also close to the poisoned former KGB agent Alexander Litvinenko, died in 2013, in what has been described as a hanging.
 All three men died in London.

-The murder investigation into Gushkov's death is being announced days after Britain's Prime Minister Theresa May accused Russia of "attempted murder" in another case involving a high-profile Russian native living in the U.K.: former spy Sergei Skripal.
+The murder investigation into Glushkov's death is being announced days after Britain's Prime Minister Theresa May accused Russia of "attempted murder" in another case involving a high-profile Russian native living in the U.K.: former spy Sergei Skripal.

 Skripal was poisoned by an exotic and lethal Novichok nerve agent that is seen as Russia's sole property.
 Skripal and his daughter were found on a bench at a shopping center in Salisbury, England.
 They remain in the hospital; a police officer who came to the scene is also receiving care.

-Note: A previous version of this story misspelled Nikolay Glushkov's last name as Gushkov.